 In January 2009, despite strong opposition by the residents and several legal opinions by distinguished jurists, the camp’s security was transferred to Iraq without necessary credible guarantees.
-The US stated that the Government of Iraq had given written guarantee respecting the rights of the residents.
+The US stated that the Government of Iraq had given a written guarantee respecting the residents’ rights.

 Massacres at Camp Ashraf

-On July 2009 and April 2011, the Iraqi Army under the direct order of Prime Minister Nuri al-Maliki launched deadly attacks on Camp Ashraf.
+In July 2009 and April 2011, the Iraqi Army, under the direct order of Prime Minister Nuri al-Maliki, launched deadly attacks on Camp Ashraf.
 The first attack left 11 Ashraf residents dead and nearly 500 wounded.

 The 2011 attack – described by then U.S. Senator John Kerry, Chairman of the Senate Foreign Relations Committee, as a “massacre” – left 36 dead and hundreds wounded.
 The attacks drew widespread condemnation from the international community.

-From 2009, the camp came under a barbaric siege where delivery of food, fuel and medicine was hampered and visits by family members, human rights organizations, residents’ lawyers, and independent journalists were disallowed.
-For nearly two years the Camp residents were constantly subject to psychological torture by agents of the Iranian regime using some 320 powerful loud speakers threatening the residents with death and using abusive words all through day and night.
+In 2009, the camp came under a barbaric siege where delivery of food, fuel, and medicine was hampered, and visits by family members, human rights organizations, residents’ lawyers, and independent journalists were disallowed.
+For nearly two years, the Camp residents were constantly subject to psychological torture by agents of the Iranian regime using some 320 powerful loudspeakers threatening the residents with death and using abusive words all through day and night.

 Transfer to Camp Liberty